bclonan/project-resonance/resonance_demos/README.md

 - Market data demo: Live BTC/USD feed with OHLC charts; tracks raw vs phicomp-compressed byte totals.
 - Modlo grid demo: Procedural grid generator to visualize sequence dynamics.

+### Verify bold claims hands-on (Modlo demo)

+Under the Modlo grid demo, we include quick actions for self-verification:

+- Export grid as JSON: Builds a world layout from the seed and downloads a tiny JSON file.
+Share only the seed; others can reproduce the same world.
+- Compute fingerprint: Produces a short, deterministic code for the current seed/world.
+Two people with the same seed should see the same code.
+- Generate deterministic price series (CSV): Creates a reproducible HFT-like time series from the seed.
+Great for backtesting consistency.
+- Generate 1000 sensor states (JSON): Outputs a deterministic snapshot for a digital twin simulation.
+Share the seed to sync states across teams.

 ## Real-world usage examples

 - API payload compression: